 The 90′s had just begun.
 I had just moved to the city of Claremont, CA. This was far from anyone I knew.
 These would be some of the darkest times I would face and endure alone.
-In the span of just a few months, I would lose his job, my new car.
+In the span of just a few months, I would lose my job, my new car.
 I quit my band and an important relationship would come to an end.
-Clearly things were on a down hill trajectory.
-I did however have one thing that could not be taken away from me.
+Clearly, things were on a downhill trajectory.
+I did, however, have one thing that could not be taken away from me.
 My music.

-My vocals, or lack there of, seemed to be an issue.
+My vocals, or lack thereof, seemed to be an issue.
 This was about to change.
-One of the first projects to make that happen was brought on by a throw away song I would penn called “Carry On”.
+One of the first projects to make that happen was brought on by a throwaway song I would compose called “Carry On”.

 I was never known for my ability to sing or harmonize vocally.
 In my two previous bands, harmonies were not required or ever really used.
 But there was no time like the present to learn how and why to use them.

 I continued to work on my voice until it all seemed to finally come together.
-Using all my time to learn about vocals.
-I was beginning to understand how harmonies actually worked.
-I would use the, “Carry On” song to help put it all together.
+Using all my time to learn about vocals I was beginning to understand how harmonies actually worked.

 After penning the lyrics and recording all the instruments for the song, I would finally add my vocals.
 This song would be quite a departure musically from anything I had written before.
 This song had a bit more of a heavy edge to it.

 Where in previous songs I had written and recorded, like “Dreamin” and “New Day”, which had an almost Michael McDonald baritone vocal range.
 The song “Carry On” was in a high tenor range.
 This was new to me.
 But I went with it.
 This would be the epiphany I had been waiting for.